Why Sleep Training with a Pacifier isn’t Sleep Training

 Pacifiers really are a wonderful tool and can come in handy many times.

 Sleep training while your baby still uses the pacifier at night isn’t really sleep training.

 Sleep training means teaching your baby to go from being awake to asleep without your help.

 Most babies need help replacing the pacifier when it falls out.
 If your baby is crying for you to come to replace that pacifier 5 times each night (or even once) they are not sleeping independently!
 No matter what, they still need you to come and help them.
 That means they can’t sleep on their own.

-If your baby is old enough to replace the pacifier on their own, that’s definitely better than them calling for you.
-However, they will still spend a considerable amount of time hunting in the dark crib for their missing pacifier and may end becoming fully awake in that time, causing it to take even longer for them to fall back asleep.
+If your baby is old enough to replace the pacifier on their own, that’s definitely better than him calling for you.
+However, he will still spend a considerable amount of time hunting in the dark crib for the missing pacifier and may end becoming fully awake in that time, causing it to take even longer for him to fall back asleep.
 A pacifier interrupts sleep in both scenarios.